 There’s no doubt that midway through 2012, one buzzword for marketers is curation.
-Some of us are still trying to wrap our heads around what exactly content curation is.
+Some of us are still trying to wrap our heads around what exactly content curation is and how we can best curate content.
 How does it differ from content aggregation?
 Should it be a higher priority than building your own content?

 According to marketing guru Beth Kanter, “Content curation is the process of sorting through the vast amounts of content on the web and presenting it in a meaningful and organized way around a specific theme.”
 Sounds straightforward enough.

 But one thing’s for sure: curation as a strategy is divisive.
 Content purists like Mark Schaefer believe the risks outweigh the benefits.
 Mathew Ingram of GigaOm thinks there’s no difference between curation and aggregation.
 On the flip side, curation evangelists like Steve Rosenbaum and Pawan Deshpande are spreading the good word.

 Content curation certainly isn’t the marketing demon-spawn purists make it out to be.
 But like any marketing strategy, deciding whether to implement it requires a clear look at whether or not it aligns with your business needs and goals.